h2oai/h2ogpt/README_LangChain.md

 * [ChatPDF](https://www.chatpdf.com/) but open-source and private and many more data types.

+* [ChatDoc](https://chatdoc.com/) but open-source and private.
+ChatDoc shows nice side-by-side view with doc on one side and chat in other.
+Select specific doc or text in doc for question/summary.

 * [Perplexity](https://www.perplexity.ai/) but open-source and private, similar control over sources.

 * [Empler](https://www.empler.ai/) but open-source and private.
 Empler has nice AI and content control, and focuses on use cases like marketing.